 A material of art and war, bronze has been used to depict life, spirit and worship throughout the ages.
 It is a challenging material to work with, one that requires a measure of fierce control.
 It is a low tech, high skill craft and it takes the most part of a year to bring a piece to life.

-Irish sculptor Charlie Mallon uses a traditional form of casting called "lost wax"or "cire perdu".
+Charlie uses a traditional form of casting called "lost wax"or "cire perdu".
 The first stage in the process is to create the work in clay.
 From the clay model, he then makes a mould of the basic form.
 The next step involves using the mould to create a wax version of the sculpture, adding sprues, risers and pouring points to ensure that the molten bronze can flow fully around the piece.
 Layers of molochite are built up around the wax.
 When a suitable depth has been achieved Charlie heats the molochite shell to melt out the wax.
 The now hollow shell is placed in sand with just the pouring point visible.
 The sand holds it in place and also provides protection in case the shell breaks during the pour.

 Each sculpture is one of a limited edition of twelve, it is numbered and stamped with the artists motif.
 Bronze is extremely durable and capable of lasting thousands of years.
 Owning one of The Bronze Legend sculptures is an investment that can be enjoyed by many generations, just like the ancient stories that inspired them.